alexG53090/PEAN/README.md

 # PEKN
 fullstack app, using the PEKN stack.
 #### What's the PEKN-Stack?
 It is a hand-curated collection of  web technologies.
 Together, these technologies comprise a cutting-edge full-stack web application framework.
-The PEAN-stack lends itself nicely to JavaScript devs because it supports js all the way through its stack.
+The PEKN-stack lends itself nicely to JavaScript devs because it supports js all the way through its stack.
 See more below:

 ##### Technologies:
 ```